albsugy/geo-location-app/README.md

 ## Features
 - Auto complete search.
-- Radius Slider shows after selecting a location.
 - Add & Delete unlimited number of locations.
 - List of current locations and button to display each one.
+- Radius Slider displayed after selecting a location.
 - Add & Save Locations (local-storage).
 - Inputs Validation, with min & max radius.
 - Export to GeoJSON, with copy to clipbload.